Updating a Published App

 - As desired, edit the information on the tabs.
 For details with each tab, see the documentation for Submitting Apps to the Amazon Appstore.

+For apps with multiple APKs: Suppose you have multiple APKs for your app.
 If you want different APKs to support different devices, you must first clear any devices from the first APK that you want the second APK to support.
 After you clear the devices from the first APK, these devices become selectable options in the second APK.
 More detail is provided in Add Multiple APKs for the Same App (in Step 7: Upload APK Files).
 See also Multiple APKs for the Same Application Listing.
 Note that when you add APKs for new devices, customers using the app on previously supported devices will not receive an app update.

 - Click Submit App.